UiPath/ProcessMining-devkit-connector/extractors/load-from-file/extractor_example (Devkit).md

 ### Create source connection:

-    1. Define a new connection of type "CSV".
+1. Define a new connection of type **CSV**.
-    2. Set the URI to the path where the CSV files are stored.
+2. Set the URL to the path where the CSV files are stored.

 ![csvpath](images/csvfile.png)